HamzaElhmd/XenBot-project/README.md

 Final project for the Building AI course

+## Summary

+XenBot aims at supporting people in need of a support system.

 ## Background

 General Purpose Chatbot that assists the elderly, people in-need, marginalized groups.
 It aims at bringing the best company for people who suffer from loneliness and neglect from society.